Understanding

 If someone types an incomplete phrase, a typo, or a vague request, SuggestAPI does not stop at matching the exact letters.
 It looks for the most likely meaning behind the request and responds with suggestions that are more helpful for the user and more valuable for the business.

-That means a user searching for a problem can still be guided to the right service, product, feature, or page even if they never type the exact label you used internally.
+That means a shopper searching with vague language can still be guided to the right product, category, or collection even if they never type the exact title you used in your catalog.

 For business teams, the outcome is simple: better search suggestions reduce dead ends, increase conversion opportunities, and make the product feel smarter from the very first keystroke.